 Op-Ed on Gun Reforms: This week, the President penned an op-ed in the Arizona Daily Star calling for a civil national debate about reforming our nation's gun laws.
-In particular, he noted that most gun owners act responsibly and follow proper safety guidelines, but stated that we need to do more as a country to keep guns away from those we know to be dangerous.
+In particular, he noted that most gun owners act responsibly

+Paid for and authorized by the Democratic National Committee, www.democrats.org.
+This communication is not authorized by any candidate or candidate's committee. and follow proper safety guidelines, but stated that we need to do more as a country to keep guns away from those we know to be dangerous.
 In the op-ed, the President said: